LachezarTsK/Ascending-Consecutive-Numbers/README.md

 Minimum input value: 0

-Maximum input: maximum value of BigInteger, i.e.
+Maximum input value: maximum value of BigInteger, i.e.
 [(2 to the power of Integer.MAX_VALUE) - 1].

 The conditions of the challenge requre only to return 'true' or 'false' but for demonstration purposes,